-Course Code US1MIMIC02 Title of the Course MicrobiologyPracticals: Based on Introduction to Microbiology Total Credits of the Course 2 Hours per Week 4 Course Objectives: Microbial handli Basic skills like ng techniques ar preparation of s g techniques to ory equipment and use of microscope. nd disposal of laboratory waste. mear, culture media & reagents as well as visualize bacterial cell and their external
+Course Code US01MIMIC02 Title of the Course MicrobiologyPracticals: Based on Introduction to Microbiology Total Credits of the Course 2 Hours per Week 4 Course Objectives: Microbial handli Basic skills like ng techniques ar preparation of s g techniques to cory equipment and use of microscope.
+Indidisposal of laboratory waste.
+Indicate the mean of the mea

-Cours e Content: Sr. No. Practicals: Based on theory course : Introduction to Microbiology Weightage (%) 1.
+Course Content: Sr. No. Practicals: Based on theory course : Introduction to Microbiology Weightage (%) 1.
 Introduction to Laboratory Apparatus and Instruments.
 2. Cleaning and Preparation of Glassware for Sterilization.
 3. Preparation of Reagents - Preparation of Normal, Molar and percent (%) Solution of HCl and NaOH.
-4 Preparation of reagents and stains for Gram staining.
-100 % 5 Demonstrations for aseptic handling during microbiological work, preparation of smear, use of oil immersion lens of microscope, making stained slides permanent for future use.
+100 % 4 Preparation of reagents and stains for Gram staining.
+5 Demonstrations for aseptic handling during microbiological work, preparation of smear, use of oil immersion lens of microscope, making stained slides permanent for future use.
 6. Monochrome staining using basic dye: Positive staining 7 Monochrome staining using acidic dye: Negative staining 8 Gram staining as a differential staining technique.

 Teaching- Learning Methodology By briefing them with the theoretical aspects as well as providing them with the protocol (Aim, Requirements and Procedure) of the experiment to be performed using chalk and duster as well as power point presentation.
 Students are trained for microscopic observations and its handling.
-Demonstrations of the practical are also carried out and care is taken for aseptic handling and skill development for microbiological work in the laboratory. microbiological work in the laboratory.
+Demonstrations of the practical are also carried out and care is taken for aseptic handling and skill development for microbiological work in the laboratory.
 Possibility of various results and their interpretation is also discussed.

-Evaluation Pattern: Sr. No. Details of the Evaluation: Weightage % During practical examination; student should have a certified journal duly signed by head of department and the teacher in charge at the time of examination.
+Evaluation Pattern: Sr. No. Details of the Evaluation: Weightage % - During practical examination; student should have a certified journal duly signed by head of department and the teacher in charge at the time of examination.